azurecitadel/azurecitadel.github.io/automation/identity/lab3.md

 hidden: true
 featured: false
 comments: true
-tags: [ identity, service, principal, secret, key vault ]
+tags: [ identity, RBAC, api, principal ]
 header:
   overlay_image: images/header/yellowpages.jpg
   teaser: images/teaser/identity.png
 sidebar:
   nav: "identity"
-excerpt: Create a service principal and store the secret
+excerpt: The RBAC model used in Azure Active Directory and the one used in Azure, plus API permissions for Microsoft Graph etc.
 ---

 ## Introduction

-Some text.
+This will be a shorter lab than the last one, but we will show how to authenticate to Azure.
+We are going to do some low level REST API calls using curl on linux.

+But before we get to that, let's understand a little about

 ## Summary

-We have gone through the scripted method to create a service principal and assign a standard built in RBAC role.
-We have also looked at a couple of different ways to store the secrets.
+We have gone through the RBAC models in both AAD and Azure, plus how API permissions can extend the abilities of an App Registration / Service Principal.

-In the next section we'll look beyond the built in roles and look at how you can create your own custom RBAC role definitions.
+In the next section we'll start to automate.

-[◄ Lab 2: RBAC & API Permissions](../lab2){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse} [Lab 4: Custom RBAC Roles ►](../lab4){: .btn .btn--primary}
+[◄ Lab 2: Service Principals & Managed Identities](../lab2){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse} [Lab 4: Service Principals ►](../lab4){: .btn .btn--primary}